blprentice/mod18_credit_risk_analysis/README.md

 ## Results

-According to Stephen Allwright [Stephen Allwright](https://stephenallwright.com/balanced-accuracy/), a good accuracy score is "entirely dependent upon your use case and dataset."
+According to [Stephen Allwright](https://stephenallwright.com/balanced-accuracy/), a good accuracy score is "entirely dependent upon your use case and dataset."
 However, he does say that most data scientists use the following rule of thumb:

 * Over 0.9 - Very good
 * Between 0.7 and 0.9 - Good